Archdiocese of New Orleans: Sex abuse scandal and 2020 bankruptcy filing

 In October 2023 the archdiocese finally acknowledged that V.M.
-Wheeler, an attorney and church benefactor who had died that year after having been ordained a deacon despite the church receiving a report of earlier child abuse, had been a credibly accused child molester, after his victim received a substantial financial settlement and more than ten months after he pleaded guilty to child molestation.
-The victim said about the delay "They can't even do something as simple as put somebody on the list who admitted it".
-In December 2022, Wheeler was sentenced to five years probation, but died from pancreatic cancer in April 2023.
+Wheeler had been a credibly accused child molester.
+An attorney and church benefactor, he had been ordained a deacon despite the church receiving a report of earlier child abuse,.
+In December 2022, after pleading guilty to child abuse, Wheeler was sentenced to five years probation.
+He died from pancreatic cancer in April 2023.